 - Study the Show Me Tell Me questions to ensure you do not waste one of your possible six minors on something simple.

-- Take an eyesight test to ensure you can read a number plate with letters and numbers 79.4mm high from a distance of 27.5 metres for vehicles with an old-style number plate.
+- Take an eyesight test to ensure you can read a number plate – 26.5 metres for vehicles with a new-style number plate and 27.5 metres for vehicles with an old-style number plate.

 - Visit the driving test centre where your test is being conducted from and become familiar with the roads leading in and out of the centre.